CaenJones/ChromeSEC/README.md

 Now in **Wifi Settings > Platform Access**, choose **Do not allow for both Chrome users and Chrome devices to use other networks**.
 Then enable **Automatically Connect** to force devices to only connect to your network when they are in range.

 # Controlling Dev Features
-Google has included several development tools directly into ChromeOS, however, they are often used to bypass policies and remove device enrollment.
-It’s important to secure and manage access to these programs.
+ChromeOS was originally developed to allow user modification of the system.
+However, this could be damaging to enterprise environments, and it is often used to bypass policies and remove device enrollment.
+This makes it important to secure and manage access to these processes.

 ## Limiting Crosh & Terminal Access
 Chrome terminal and Crosh have tools for device management, but admins may want to limit access through the admin console for security purposes.